 #23: Curly Wolf Lob with Shaggy Layers

-When wanting to highlight your natural texture, a curly wolf lob with shaggy layers may be your answer.
-With a long bob, you’ll hit that sweet spot of not too long and not too short while adding volume and style to your hair.
+When highlighting your natural texture, a curly wolf lob with shaggy layers may be your answer.
+With a long bob, you’ll hit that sweet spot of not too long and short while adding volume and style to your hair.

 #24: Medium-Length Razored Wolf Cut for Curls

 The hottest trend for medium-length curly girls is the razored wolf cut.
 It’s a fabulous mixture of a shag and a mullet haircut.
-Asking your stylist to use a razor makes the end result lighter and airier, so you get maximum volume with maximum style within your wolf cut, curly hair.
+Asking your stylist to use a razor makes the result lighter and airier, giving you maximum volume and maximum style within your wolf cut, curly hair.

 #25: Shaggy Wolf Cut for Long Curls

-If you have straight, thick hair it may be time to try a wavy perm.
+It may be time to try a wavy perm if you have straight, thick hair.
 The added texture in a wolf cut for long hair creates volume and movement and instantly updates your style.

 #26: Curly Wolf Cut with Wispy Bangs

-If you have curly hair, try a wolf cut with wispy bangs.
+There is no denying the popularity and chicness of a curly hair wolf cut with wispy bangs.
 This mullet hairstyle will accentuate your waves and keep you looking fresh.